Contact Us

 Golgi Organizational Changes in Response to Cell Stress

-VIDEO ON DEMAND - In this episode of MicaCam, our special guest George Galea from EMBL Heidelberg will look at HeLa Kyoto cells treated with various chemotherapeutic agents to investigate their effect…
+In this video on demand, our special guest George Galea from EMBL Heidelberg will look at HeLa Kyoto cells treated with various chemotherapeutic agents to investigate their effect on the Golgi complex…

 Image of a single slice taken from a zebrafish heart showing the ventricle with an injury in the lower area.
 Nuclei of all cells are indicated with blue, nuclei of the cardiomyocyte heart muscle cells with green, and the proliferating cells with red.
 Courtesy of Laura Peces-Barba Castaño, Max Planck Institute for Heart and Lung Research, Germany.